dcunited001/dcunited001.github.io/_graphics-drafts/algebraic-pop-locking.md

   - the goal is to come up with a framework for specifying rhythmic movements of *any jointed body*, not just any jointed human body.
-    - i.e. you could take any 3D mesh's skeleton and generate a framework for producing mesh morphs. so apply this higher-order functional math to a 3D mesh and skeleton and produce functions that enable you to move it rhythmically
+    - i.e. you could take any 3D mesh's skeleton and generate a framework foxr producing mesh morphs. so apply this higher-order functional math to a 3D mesh and skeleton and produce functions that enable you to move it rhythmically